SanabriaRusso/uptime-service-backend/src/itn_uptime_analyzer/README.md

 Additionally the following optional variables may be defined:
 * `CONFIG_IGNORE_IPS` – if set to `1`, it tells the program to ignore
   submissions' IP addresses and ports (see above)
+* `CONFIG_STDOUT` - if set to `1`, program outputs the CSV to stdout.
+* `CONFIG_LOCAL_OUTPUT` - a filename to which save the CSV.
+* `CONFIG_S3_BUCKET` - AWS S3 bucket, to which upload the data.
+* `CONFIG_S3_KEY` – a key in the AWS S3 bucket to which upload the data.
 * `CONFIG_PERIOD_START`
 * `CONFIG_PERIOD_END`
 * `CONFIG_PERIOD_INTERVAL`

-For the explanation on the execution period, see the relevant section below.
+For the explanation on the execution period and output, see the relevant section below.

 JSON file configuration
 -----------------------